Port of Dover: Insulate Britain says it has blocked port

 They also targeted the M11 near Stansted Airport in Essex and the M3 in Surrey.

+Writing on Twitter she added: "The Port is the vital artery of our nation's trade - about one-fifth of all trade comes through Dover.
+We simply cannot afford further disruption to food and goods at this time."

+Immediate action must be taken to clear these hooligans from obstructing the @Port_of_Dover.
+There must be no repeat of the appalling and unacceptable scenes we saw on the M25.
+The law must be enforced without delay.— Natalie Elphicke MP (@NatalieElphicke) September 24, 2021

-Insulate Britain said: "We are blocking Dover this morning to highlight that fuel poverty is killing people in Dover and across the UK.
+Insulate Britain, which is calling for government action on home insulation, said: "We are blocking Dover this morning to highlight that fuel poverty is killing people in Dover and across the UK.

 "We need a Churchillian response: We must tell the truth about the urgent horror of the climate emergency."